-I am a Principal Researcher in the RiSE group at Microsoft Research Redmond.
+I am a Principal Researcher in Azure Research.
 My research focuses on advancing the theory and practice of software verification, i.e. showing with mathematical certainty that a critical piece of code exhibits the intended behavior.
-This is important for the software industry (e.g. cryptography), but also for society at large (e.g. the law).
+As security and safety take the center stage, software correctness becomes even more consequential.

-Before joining MSR, I was in the Gallium team at INRIA Paris from 2010 to 2014, designing and implementing Mezzo for my PhD under the direction of François Pottier.
+Previously, I was at Microsoft Research for 9 years, and before that, in the Gallium team at INRIA Paris from 2010 to 2014, designing and implementing Mezzo for my PhD under the direction of François Pottier.

 Current projects